libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/IntroCluster/IntroCluster.rst

 A cluster is usually a linux-based operating system.
 Basically, a cluster has four major parts:

-	- Network:
-		- Provides communications between nodes, server, and gateway.
+	- Network: Provides communications between nodes, server, and gateway.
-	- Nodes:
-		- Each node has its own processor, memory, and storage.
+	- Nodes: Each node has its own processor, memory, and storage.
-	- Server:
-		- Provides network services to the cluster.
+	- Server: Provides network services to the cluster.
-	- Gateway:
-		- Acts as a firewall between the cluster and outside world.
+	- Gateway: Acts as a firewall between the cluster and outside world.

-To give you background information about what we will be working on, you should have a good understanding of parallel computer memory architectures.
+In order to prepare for what you will be working on, you should have a good understanding of parallel computer memory architectures.
 We are going to look at two parallel computer memory architectures:

 	- Shared Memory Model
 	- Distributed Memory Model

-General Characteristics of Shared Memory Model Obtained from [1]:
+General Characteristics of Shared Memory Model:

+	"

-	- All processors have ability to access all memory as global address space.
+	- Shared memory parallel computers vary widely, but generally have in common the ability for all processors to access all memory as global address space.

 	- Multiple processors can operate independently but share the same memory resources.

-	- Changes in a memory location effected by one processor are visible to all other processors.
+	- Changes in a memory location effected by one processor are visible to all other processors."
+[1]

 .. image:: images/SharedMemoryUMA.png
 	:width: 350px